 1. Creating a Library:

-• Libraries can be created similarly to applications.
+• Libraries can be created similarly to projects.
 The creation process involves setting a name, defining the resources it will contain, and managing its configuration settings.

 • Once created, resources can be added to the library incrementally, allowing for iterative development.